The Rabbit Hole

 I lived in Montclair until I was a young adult, and since then, I have lived by Lake Merritt, in the Fruitvale District, on Piedmont Ave, the King Estates Area, and now the Laurel District.

-Since going on an Oakland Heritage Alliance Tour of the Fernwood Neighborhood in the Montclair District of Oakland in about 1984, I have been an Oakland history buff.
-On that tour, I learned a train (Sacramento Northern) ran through Montclair in the early 1900s, and people lived in the area as early as the 1860s — been hooked ever since.
+I have been an Oakland history buff since attending an Oakland Heritage Alliance Tour of the Fernwood Neighborhood in the Montclair District of Oakland in 1984.
+On that tour, I learned a train (Sacramento Northern) ran through Montclair in the early 1900s, and people lived in the area as early as the 1860s and have been hooked ever since.
 Since then, I have spent a lot of time looking into Montclair’s history, and I have learned a lot.
-I feel this will be the best way to get it out of my head and onto paper.
+This will be the best way to get it out of my head and onto paper.

-In 2018 I started this blog because I collected so much information on Oakland’s history and couldn’t wait to share it.
+2018.
+I started this blog because I had collected so much information on Oakland’s history that I couldn’t wait to share it.
 Posting in Facebook groups isn’t the best outlet for me.
-I love sharing what I know and reading what others share.
-But things get lost on Facebook.
+I love sharing what I know and reading what others share, but things get lost on Facebook.

-I got started with my dear friend Phil, and I was off and running.
-It should be easy, I say to myself, because, in my mind, I had already laid out actual pages and everything I wanted to say.
+I got started with the help of my dear friend Phil, and I was off and running.
+It should be easy, I say to myself, because I had already laid out actual pages and everything I wanted to say.

 But it wasn’t.

-I tend to get bogged down in the details.
-I worry about getting my facts correct.
-It is hard for me to find a happy medium between too much and too little.
+I tend to get bogged down in the details, worry about getting my facts correct, and find it hard to find a happy medium between too much and too little.
 So, this is a work in progress, so bear with me.

 I hope you will enjoy history as much as I do!